 Thanks to the benefits provided, the very use of pallets brings with it improved efficiency.
 When used properly, they allow products to be shipped in a more organized fashion and allow those products to be moved far easier.
 Furthermore, they ensure that far more products can be moved at once, as those products can be moved as a single entity rather than as several individual pieces.

-All of these elements together results in saved time and effort, resulting in improved efficiency.
+All of these elements together result in saved time, effort, and improved efficiency.